rse-verification/interface-specification-propagator/README.md

 Note that this plugin is in an experimental state.

+This plugin is licensed under the GPL2 license, see license headers in source code files and the full license in the LICENSE file.

 ## PURPOSE

 Semantic inference of auxiliary annotations in Frama-C. Frama-C is a software suite for analysis of C code.
 Importantly, Frama-C offers powerful value analysis and weakest precondition plugins over C source code.